 Latin IB (SLL1051S)

-The course provides further instruction in Latin grammar and syntax, and includes a selection of prose and verse passages, and a study of various aspects of Roman life.
+The course provides further instruction in Latin grammar and syntax, and includes a selection of prose and verse passages.

 Entrance requirements: SLL1050F Latin IA (or C grade matriculation).